The first of two virtual concerts by the Apple Hill String Quartet.

 Join Apple Hill Director Lenny Matczynski LIVE for an hour of listening and a live chat discussion.

-The second concert featuring resident ensemble the Apple Hill String Quartet, featuring George Walker’s String Quartet No. 2, Caroline Mallonee’s The Butterfly Effect for string quartet and electronics, and Leoš Janáček’s Intimate Letters String Quartet.
+The second concert featuring resident ensemble the Apple Hill String Quartet, featuring George Walker’s String Quartet No. 2 and Leoš Janáček’s Intimate Letters String Quartet.

 The concerts are free, but please consider a “ticket” donation to support our musicians!Donate